lalvarezguillen/monerod-node-vps/README.md

 ### Environment variables reference

 * `HETZNER_API_KEY`: Your API key for Hetzner.
-It's required to run the Hetzner playbook.
+It's necessary if you configured the creation/maintenance of nodes on Hetzner cloud (which is the case, by default).
 It should be an API key with read and write permissions.

 * `DO_API_KEY`: Your API key for DigitalOcean.
-It's required to run the DigitalOcean playbook.
+It's necessary if you configured the creation/maintenance of nodes on DigitalOcean cloud.
 It should be an API key with read and write permissions.

+* `VULTR_API_KEY`: Your API key for Vultr.
+It's necessary if you configured the creation/maintenance of nodes on Vultr cloud.

 * `PUBLIC_SSH_KEY_NAME`: A name for your public SSH key in Hetzner